- 250 Mrak Hall

 Tel: (530) 752-0650

 Fellowships for Continuing Graduate Students

-The application period for the 2013-14 UC Davis Continuing Graduate Student Internal Fellowship competition was September 21 to December 1, 2012, and is now closed.
-See the descriptions of the fellowships offered during this competition.
-The application for 2014-15 academic year funding will open in September 2013.
+The application for 2014 – 15 UC Davis Continuing Graduate Student Internal Fellowships was open from September 23 to December 1, 2013, and is now closed.
+The application for 2015-16 academic year funding will open in September 2014.

 The UC Davis Internal Fellowship Application system is for continuing students in an academic degree program.

 UC Davis, uses a variety of internal fellowship funds to support academic graduate students.
 Internal fellowships can provide financial support in the form of a stipend (or "living allowance"), fees, nonresident supplemental tuition, research, travel or any combination of these.
 The value of the fellowships varies from $1,000 to as much as a $50,000/year award.
 Internal fellowships are paid in a single academic year (October through July) unless otherwise noted.